How to find lost life insurance policies

 You can also contact each insurance company in the state where the policy likely was issued, but that could be hundreds of companies.
 The state's insurance department will have a list of insurers that are licensed to do business there.
 Find your state insurance department contact information.

-The trouble with lost term life insurance policies
+Term life insurance policies

 As you search for a lost policy, keep in mind that if it was a term life insurance policy, then you as the beneficiary collect the benefit only if the insured person died within the term.
 If your relative died after the term ended, the life insurance company owes you nothing.
 Only permanent life policies, such as whole or universal life, pay a death benefit regardless of when a person dies, as long as the premium was paid.